Wedding Venue in South Wales

 Average Wedding Venue Booking Lead Times in South Wales

-Because South Wales is a sought-after wedding destination, it’s best to book your venue at least 12 to 18 months in advance; otherwise, you risk losing out to other couples.
-If you have your sights set on a date during the summer weddings or at weekends, or you know your number one choice of venue is super popular, you may even need to book two or more years ahead.
+Because South Wales is a sought-after wedding destination, it’s best to book your venue at least 12 to 24 months in advance; otherwise, you risk losing out to other couples.
+If you have your sights set on a date during the summer weddings or at weekends, or you know your number one choice of venue is super popular, you may even need to book more than 2 years ahead.

 However, if you’re flexible with your date, the season or the venue, you may find availability within six or so months.
 Midweek and off-peak weddings (particularly in autumn and winter) often have shorter lead times and more affordable pricing.